quicwg/ops-drafts/draft-ietf-quic-manageability.md

 client might choose a zero-length value.
 Connection IDs for either endpoint may change during the lifetime of a connection, with the new connection ID being supplied via encrypted frames (see {{Section 5.1 of QUIC-TRANSPORT}}).
-Therefore, observing a new connection ID does not necessary indicate a new connection.
+Therefore, observing a new connection ID does not necessarily indicate a new connection.

 {{?QUIC_LB=I-D.ietf-quic-load-balancers}} specifies algorithms for